BruceWind/RustPractice/README.md

 A repo, used for learning and practice.

-## Some examples explained in this repo:
+## Some examples exhibited in this repo:
 1. hide your secret strings or keys for decompiling.

 # Run